OData/ODataDotNetTemplate/src/ProjectTemplate/README.md

                                                               count    Enable $count query option
                                                             Multiple values are allowed: True
                                                             Default: filter|select|expand|orderby|count
-  --no-dollar                                               Whether or not the OData system query options should be prefixed with '$'
+  --no-dollar                                               Whether or not the OData query options should be prefixed with '$'
                                                             Type: bool
                                                             Default: true
   -ci, --case-insensitive                                   Enable case insensitive for the controller/action/property name in conventional routing